raghalink/Retail_Analytics_Engineering_Pipeline/README.md

 ## 📊 4.
 Power BI Dashboard (DirectQuery)

-The dashboard consumes only prepared PostgreSQL views, avoiding complex DAX and keeping BI logic minimal.
-A 3-page Power BI dashboard is connected live via DirectQuery to handle 3M+ rows in real time.
+The Power BI dashboard consumes only prepared PostgreSQL views, keeping DAX minimal and business logic centralized in the database.
+The dashboard is connected live via DirectQuery and designed to handle 3M+ rows in real time.

 ![dashboard_pg_1](dashboards/dashboard_1.png)
 ![dashboard_pg_2](dashboards/dashboard_2.png)